North Carolina's AgBiotech Initiative

 AgBIOCEPS - Agricultural Bioscience Company and Entrepreneurial Profile System Database showcasing North Carolina entrepreneurial ag biotech companies seeking investment and partnerships.

-Industry sponsored summer workshop for science and agriculture teachers, with age specific agendas for middle school (2013) and high school (2013), providing an overview of modern agricultural technology, the agricultural value-chain and agricultural applications of biotechnology.
+Industry sponsored summer workshops for science and agriculture teachers, with age-specific agendas for middle school (2013, 2015) and high school (2013-2015), providing an overview of modern agricultural technology, the agricultural value chain and agricultural applications of biotechnology.

 Ag Biotech Professional Forums: Event Series (Quarterly)